Heroes and Villains: Overview

 Some sections that were recorded for "Heroes and Villains" were, at one point, slated to be dedicated songs of their own.
 In the 1970s, Wilson told biographer Byron Preiss that there was intended to be a piece called the "Barnyard Suite", which would have been "four songs in four short pieces, combined together, but we never finished that one.
 We got into something else."
 (Note: A track called "The Barnyard Suite" was mentioned in an article about Smiley Smile from 1967.)
 The only consistent element among the many versions of "Heroes and Villains" was that the song began with the "I've been in this town ..." verse.
 From there, the rest of the track was constantly revised.
 Journalist Peter Doggett commented, "The shifts of melody and tempo are so dramatic that virtually anything could have been considered part of that song; in Brian Wilson's mind, virtually anything was."

 Vosse recalled that "there must have been a dozen versions.
 The best version I heard, which was never completed, but at least I could see the form of it, was an A side B side version lasting about six minutes.
 It was a beautifully structured work; and Van Dyke was still very involved."
 Wilson later denied that he had ever planned to issue the song in this form.
 In 2006, Carlin reported that a rumored 11-minute edit had yet to be found.
 In 2013, an acetate containing an early mix of the song was discovered.
 It indicated that Wilson had experimented with incorporating recorded sections of "I'm in Great Shape" into the projected "Heroes and Villains" single.

 One of Wilson's "Heroes and Villains" recording experiments was, according to journalist Nick Kent, directly inspired by his emerging struggles with auditory hallucinations.
 Kent wrote that, during a session, Wilson attempted to recreate a "ghoulish" voice in his head by "taking a tape of some acappella Beach Boys vocal horse-play and slowing it down until it was just this vast swamp-like groan of terror.
 It was the scariest sound of anything he created for Smile ..."
-In the September/October 1967 issue of Crawdaddy!, journalist and magazine founder Paul Williams wrote that the song "originally had a chorus of dogs barking, cropped when Brian heard Sergeant Pepper, and was in many ways - the bicycle rider - a far different song."
+In the September/October 1967 issue of Crawdaddy!, journalist and magazine founder Paul Williams reported that Wilson had significantly reconfigured the song after hearing the Beatles' own psychedelic album Sgt.
+Pepper's Lonely Hearts Club Band, and that the song "originally had a chorus of dogs barking".